ka5p3rr/MScDissertation/README.md

 ### snappy-c

 - Snappy-c is third-party implementation of the snappy algorithm providing C-language bindings
-- Compiles on Morello purecap without issues, build using gmake
+- Compiles on Morello purecap without issues, build using gmake.
+Resulting binaries are executable including a provided verifying script, command line interface and/or object files to be included in other projects.
-- Running on Morello provides runtime safety, for example providing wrongly sized buffers results in a runtime error
+- Running on Morello provides runtime safety, for example providing wrongly sized buffers results in a runtime error.
+Similarly, testing unaligned sizes with provided buffers, uninitialised memory and similar.
+Question is whether the code should check for the missmatch or just fail on Morello?
+I assume on traditional architecture it will fail as well with an alternative error, but the code is then open to certain vulnerabilities, presumably.
-- Running verify (their testing file) shows no issues, written short bash script to handle running on compression-corpus
+- Running verify (their testing file) shows no issues.
+I have written short bash script to handle running on compression-corpus, which contains several files of different formatting, file extensions and length to be tested.
 - [snappy-c on GitHub](https://github.com/andikleen/snappy-c), [snappy-c fork](https://github.com/ka5p3rr/snappy-c), [snappy-c API](http://halobates.de/snappy.html), [Main project website](https://github.com/google/snappy), [snappy on GitHub](https://github.com/google/snappy)

 ### zip

-- Library had a buffer overflow bug, which was discovered through their provided tests
+- Library had a buffer overflow bug, which was discovered through their provided tests.
-- Found a fix with Ruize: [issue](https://github.com/kuba--/zip/issues/270)

 ```bash
 Running tests...